How to Get Help with File Explorer in Windows 10

 You can use the keyboard shortcut CTRL + T to open new tabs, with CTRL + W you close a tab, and with CTRL + Tab you switch between the different tabs.
 If you are someone who prefers to use your keyboard than the mouse, you will save a good amount of time between tasks.

-Restart the File Explorer in case of emergency
+Restart the File Explorer Windows in case of emergency

 While we said that Windows File Explorer is very good, we did not say it was perfect.
 If you know all the users of this operating system is the curse of crashes and applications that stop responding, the Explorer is one of the most suffering from this evil.